Rumpunzel/rpg-thingy/skill-tests.md

 On ties the defender wins but without inflicting a Condition.

-## Traits during Contests
+## traits during Contests

-During Contests, using your own Traits to your detriment does not increase the difficulty for yourself but works a little differently.
-You also have access to your opponents' detrimental Traits to exploit for your advantage.
+During contests, using your own traits to your detriment does not increase the difficulty for yourself but works a little differently.
+You also have access to your opponents' detrimental traits to exploit for your advantage.

-### Opponents' Traits
+### Opponents' traits

-During a Contest, you may invoke **1** of your opponent's detrimental Traits which is known to you by describing how you would leverage that Trait to your advantage.
+During a contest, you may invoke **1** of your opponent's detrimental traits which is known to you by describing how you would leverage that trait to your advantage.
 If the group agrees that your creative efforts would result in an advantage for you, add its rating as dice to your roll.
-You may only invoke a single of your opponent's detrimental Traits per test.
-If your opponent has multiple fitting detrimental Traits, you may only choose **1** of them.
-If you are testing against multiple opponents, you may also choose **1** Trait from among all their Traits.
+You may only invoke a single of your opponent's detrimental traits per test.
+If your opponent has multiple fitting detrimental traits, you may only choose **1** of them.
+If you are testing against multiple opponents, you may also choose **1** trait from among all their traits.

-Once you have invoked an opponent's Trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that Trait to your advantage.
+Once you have invoked an opponent's trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that trait to your advantage.

-You may invoke both an environmental _and_ one of your opponent's Traits on the same roll.
-This is the only way, after you have chosen your Attribute to gain extra dice on your rolls.
+You may invoke both an environmental _and_ one of your opponent's traits on the same roll.
+This is the only way, after you have chosen your attribute to gain extra dice on your rolls.

 > Cyrene tracks a ghoul through the sewers to its hiding place, where a fight erupts.
-Cyrene discovered the `Light Sensitivity` Trait with rating **2** of ghouls while doing research and raises the torch in her hand as she rushes forward.
-Everyone at the table agrees that she can invoke the Trait to her advantage, both when attacking and defending, this way, and she adds **2** die to her attack roll as she blinds the ghoul with fire.
+Cyrene discovered the `Light Sensitivity` trait with rating **2** of ghouls while doing research and raises the torch in her hand as she rushes forward.
+Everyone at the table agrees that she can invoke the trait to her advantage, both when attacking and defending, this way, and she adds **2** die to her attack roll as she blinds the ghoul with fire.
 As long as she has her torch in this fight with the ghoul, she may add **2** additional die to her attack and defense rolls.

-### Detrimental Traits
+### Detrimental traits

-When you test with a skill in a Contest, you may also use your Traits to your detriment.
+When you test with a skill in a contest, you may also use your traits to your detriment.
 Though, in most cases, your opponent will be the one to have that idea first.
-Instead of increasing the difficulty, using a Trait to your detriment during a Contest, lets your opponent add your Trait's rating as dice to their roll.
+Instead of increasing the difficulty, using a trait to your detriment during a contest, lets your opponent add your trait's rating as dice to their roll.

-When one of your Traits is used against you this way, you may spend Favor equal to the Trait's rating to not give your opponent any dice, similarly like you would during uncontested tests.
+When one of your traits is used against you this way, you may spend Favor equal to the trait's rating to not give your opponent any dice, similarly like you would during uncontested tests.

 > During a kerfuffle at court, Cyrene tries to embarrass one of the guests she met previously (when he crossed her during a previous adventure).
-She only manages **1** success on her roll, though he manages none at all, he invokes Cyrene's `Drunkard` Trait against her to add **1** die to his roll.
+She only manages **1** success on her roll, though he manages none at all, he invokes Cyrene's `Drunkard` trait against her to add **1** die to his roll.
 Cyrene may now spend **1** Favor to not give him that additional die, but she wants to see what will happen and decides against it.
 >
 > The obnoxious guest manages to roll a success on his additional die and turns the outcome into a tie, which he, as the defender, wins.
 The court is now laughing at Cyrene, as he deflects her insults right back into her face.
 What a windbag.
 At least she received **1** **XP** for her Influence from her **1** success.

 ## Rulings

-In most cases, both the defender and the attacker test the same Skill, though with the Attribute of their choice.
+In most cases, both the defender and the attacker test the same skill, though with the attribute of their choice.
 In some circumstances it might make sense to test different Skills, though those occasions will be uncommon.

-Sometimes there is no obvious defender for a Contest.
-In that case, without defender for the Contest, on a tie, everyone loses.
+Sometimes there is no obvious defender for a contest.
+In that case, without defender for the contest, on a tie, everyone loses.
 The GM may also introduce an unexpected defender to win instead in that scenario.

 Contests can also involve teams instead of single contestants, both on the attacking and defending side.
 For more details, see [Group Tests](#group-tests).

-There may be multiple attacking teams during a Contest (though there is only ever **1** defending team) but there can only ever be a single winner; the attacking team, who achieves the greatest effort wins the Conflict.
+There may be multiple attacking teams during a contest (though there is only ever **1** defending team) but there can only ever be a single winner; the attacking team, who achieves the greatest effort wins the conflict.
 If two or more attacking teams are tied for greatest effort, they all lose and a different attacking team (or the defending team, if they are the only one left) win instead.

 # Conflicts

-In general, a Contest can handle any interaction between two or more characters; disagreements, arm-wrestling, races, even fights with only one test for each side.
+In general, a contest can handle any interaction between two or more characters; disagreements, arm-wrestling, races, even fights with only one test for each side.
 And uncontested Tests handle everything else without an opposing side; athletic challenges, public speeches, travelling, and even murder.
 But a single roll does not always have enough weight to justify its effect on the narrative.
-For those occasions, when the stakes are high and the current scene requires a more dramatic resolution, rpg-thingy offers a more intricate resolution mechanic called a [Conflict](/conflict).
-In essence, it is a series of Contests but with a lot more room for details and casualties.
+For those occasions, when the stakes are high and the current scene requires a more dramatic resolution, rpg-thingy offers a more intricate resolution mechanic called a [conflict](/conflict).
+In essence, it is a series of contests but with a lot more room for details and casualties.
 They are detailed in their own chapter.

 Contests work especially well for important fights, long-winded chases, heartfelt debates, and even continent-spanning journeys.